morelaid/AcceptTheRules-Files/README.md

 1. Create a new folder in the appropriate version of AcceptTheRules.
 Name this with the language code by ISO 639-1 (https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) and the version of AcceptTheRules (example: "EN_3.0")
 2. Add all files except the "playerdata" file
 3. Create a new file with the name "credits.md".
 Here you enter the following:
-"# The files were kindly provided by <your username>".
+"# The files were kindly provided by XXX".
  4. Send your pull request